-- You can also use Yahoo!Pipes to combine multiple feeds into a single feed for use in MaiLChimp.
-Take a look at this blog post for more information on that application.
+- You can combine multiple RSS feeds into a single feed using a feed aggregator like Yahoo Pipes.
+Take a look at this blog post for more information.

 - Navigate to the Campaigns page.

-- Click the title of the RSS-Driven campaign.
+- Click the title or the Sent Campaigns button for the RSS-Driven campaign.

-Under the Sent Campaigns heading, you'll see every child campaign that's been sent for this RSS campaign.
+Under the Sent Campaigns heading, MailChimp displays every child campaign that's been sent for this RSS campaign.
 You can click the title of the campaign to view the campaign overview or click the View Report for a campaign to see how well each child campaign performed.